stormpython/insightfl/README.md

   export PROD_CONFIG="/path/to/settings/production.cfg"
   ```

-7. You should now be able to run your app!
+7. You should now be able to run your app.

   ```
   python app.py
   ```

+ 8. Open up a web browser and enter your public DNS: `http://ec2-12-345-67-89.us-west-2.compute.amazonaws.com`.

+ That's it, you should now have a fully functioning web app!